 As you increase your awareness of the body you are better able to understand and manage pain signals.
 As you become more aware of your body, you can understand better what is increasing pain and what is easing it.
 You have tools to help you evaluate This gives you ways to manage pain, or even sense it coming and "cut it off at the pass" before it reaches a critical level.
 Sessions include management practices and exercise you can do on your own to help manage pain symptoms.

 Rolfers and other SI practitioners tend to get enthusiastic about this work because we see great results so often, However, Rolfing (or any one method) is not a cure-all.
 The issue may be better but not be completely resolved.
 Some pain is resistant to any treatment, but you might still get other benefits from Rolfing.
 You will get more out of your Rolfing work if you treat it as an exploration of your body and tune in to what you are feeling throughout your body rather than focusing on "fixing" one particular ache or pain.

 Some people with pain need medical intervention.
 Sometimes pain indicates a serious or life-threatening issue.
 Please get appropriate medical assessment for a pain condition.
 If you have sudden or acute pain, other symptoms in addition to pain, or have had a recent injury you should check with a medical professional to rule out potential medical conditions.

 Rolfing works better for some types of pain than others.
-If you have some pain issue please discuss it and I can offer more specific feedback on whether Rolfing, therapeutic Thai bodywork, or Egoscue therapy may help.
+If you have some pain issue please discuss it and I can offer more specific feedback on whether Rolfing, visceral/neural work, therapeutic Thai bodywork, or Egoscue therapy may help.
 People with systemic pain conditions such as fibromyalgia and rheumatoid arthritis often report relief and improved function with Rolfing and other manual and movement therapies, but more on a maintenance basis (it does not "cure' the underlying condition, but may help manage it).